mattkalin/biglittle/README.md

 First, make sure you have RStudio installed: https://www.rstudio.com/products/rstudio/download/ Then, do the following:
 * Save the preferences excel sheet on your computer and update the folder.path and file.name variables in the R file accordingly (line 582)
+* In the event that there are more brothers requesting littles than pledges, you may want to choose which brothers do not get a little.
+To do this, simply delete those brothers' rows from the preferences sheet
+  * Another option is to leave it be and let the algorithm decide.
+The algorithm will make this decision completely based off the preferences.
+However, it might be a good idea to manually make this decision because of other factors such as giving higher priority to brothers who are older and are in smaller families.
 * Make sure the preferences excel sheet is formatted like the Example data.xlsx file in this repo
   * One sheet titled "Brother" and the other sheet titled "Pledge"
   * Each name must be unique and spelled the same way throughout the sheet